-Fair value hedges are used by the Group to protect against changes in fair value of financial instruments due to inflationary and interest rate movements.
+Fair value hedges are used by the Group to protect against changes in fair value of financial instruments due to movements in exchange rates and interest rates.
 The financial instruments hedged for interest rate risk include investment securities, loans and advances, debt securities and borrowed funds.
 The profile and timing of hedging instruments designated in fair value hedge relationships based on the notional amounts are as follows: